ez9115/GT-CS6310-Team27-Project3/README.txt

 java EarthSim.Demo

-#In order launch the GUI and pass parameters from the command line pass the
+#In order launch the GUI and pass parameters from the command line use the
-following arguments:
+#following arguments:

 java EarthSim.Demo [-s] [-p] [-r | -t] [-b #]